ABOUT

 Bio

-Honors and Awards
+Honors & Awards

 Mario has received many honors and awards, including:

-Adjunct Professor of the Year Award, 2025 Nominated - Unsung Hero Award, 2024 Advising Customer Service Award, 2021, 2022, 2024 & 2025 Dissertation of Distinction Award, 2017 Teacher of the Year Award, 2015 Contributions to the Community, Miami-Dade County, 2014 U.S. Congressional Recognition, 2012 Ambassador Jean Wilkowski International Fellowship, 2006 Most Dependable Teacher, 2005 Rookie Teacher of the Year, 2003 Army Achievement Medal, 1999
+Adjunct Professor of the Year Award, 2025 Nominated Unsung Hero Award, 2024 Academic Advising Customer Service Award, 2021, 2022, 2024 & 2025 Dissertation of Distinction Award, 2017 Teacher of the Year Award, 2015 Contributions to the Community, Miami-Dade County, Office of the Mayor, 2013, 2014, & 2015 U.S. Congressional Recognition, Outstanding Public Service, 2012, 2013, 2014, & 2015 Ambassador Jean Wilkowski International Fellowship, 2006 Most Dependable Teacher, 2005 Rookie Teacher of the Year, 2003 Army Achievement Medal, 1999

 “Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime.”
+Teach a man to fish, and you feeed him for a lifetime.” - Chinese proverb